 In Exodus 28, when the Lord was creating the priesthood of worship through Aaron, He spoke over and over about the foundation of worship saying, “…minister unto Me…” Under the New Covenant, Revelation 1:6 reveals that all of us who are in Christ have been made “kings and priests” unto God.
 We are all called to minister to the Lord in worship.
 Saying to yourself, “Bless the Lord, o my soul” is you, commanding yourself, taking authority and forcing yourself to remove attention from you and put it onto the Lord in worship, ministering blessing to Him through your gratitude.
 With “all that is within me” – no excuses.
 The Psalmist knew himself just like you know yourself- your weaknesses, your struggles, your secrets, your habits, your humanity.

 “Bless the Lord, o my soul” is you, commanding yourself, taking authority and forcing yourself to obey and submit to the Lord in worship.

 There are realistically going to be times when you do. not. want. to.
 But it isn’t an acceptable excuse.
-God made a way for those times.
-It is called sacrifice.
-“Bless His holy name.”
+There are ways to bless the Lord at “all times”, that is the essence of sacrifice.
+“Bless His holy name!!”
 That word “bless” is the Hebrew word barak.
 It means to kneel down before a king, to acknowledge the king’s authority and to humble yourself within it.
 “Barak the Lord, o my soul, and all that is within me, barak His holy name!”
 The end of Psalm 103 reiterates the words at the beginning, “Bless the Lord, all His works, in all places of His dominion.
 Bless the Lord, O my soul!”
 There is literally no where on the earth that anyone is exempt from the command to the soul to barak-praise the Lord!
-Feelings-schmeelings- require of your soul to bless the Lord.
+Feelings-schmeelings – blessing the Lord isn’t about you, it’s about Him.